ruby-hyperloop/hyperloop/contributing.md

 #### Edge Development

 During each major release development, stable sets of gems are pushed called X.0.0.lapN.
-For example to use the latest 2.0.0 release candidate you would specify `gem 'hyperloop' '~> 2.0.0.lap1'`  and this will get you the highest numbered lap.
+For example to use the latest 2.0.0 release candidate you would specify `gem 'hyperloop' '~> 2.0.0.lap0'`  and this will get you the highest numbered lap.
-During major release development the individual gems are updated together, with possibily breaking changes across gems, so its important that you do a bundle update to get the latest set.
+During major release development the individual gems are updated together, with possibily breaking changes across gems, so its important that you do a bundle update to get the latest set with working with Edge.

 On github you will find